You (hopefully) know your marketing budget, but do you know your promotional products budget?

 With only about a fifth of your marketing budget going towards trade shows and other events, it’s not uncommon for marketers to feel constrained by their swag budget.
 It becomes an even bigger challenge when Q4 rolls around, and it’s time to start thinking about corporate gifts.
 Many marketers have little, to nothing left in their budget to invest in a high-quality gift that impresses.

 The Promotional Products Association International, or PPAI, has researched the impact budget has on marketers.
 In their study, 34% of respondents said that budget was the most important thing they had to consider.
 The better you understand your budget, the less of a burden it will be when you order products.

-Before doing anything, you need to calculate how much money can be allocated from your marketing budget to your promo items budget.
-What’s the maximum amount you can afford to spend on giveaways?
+Before doing anything, you need to calculate how much money can be allocated from your marketing budget to your promo items and corporate gifts budget.
+What’s the maximum amount you can afford to spend on swag?
 This calculation is vital because the last thing you want to do is overspend.
 Your strategy drives revenue; not vice versa.
-Even if your budget is tight, you can still give away quality products.
+Even if your budget is tight, you can still give away quality branded products.

 PPAI research has found that 88% of consumers can recall the advertiser of a promotional product they’d received in the last 2 years.
-It's likely that consumers will remember your company based on the products you choose give away, so search for items that stand out.
+It's likely that buyers will remember your company based on the products you choose to give away, so search for items that stand out.